aayani/billhop-api/README.md

 ### Installing

-First, make sure to install are the required dependencies using `yarn`.
+First, make sure to install all the required dependencies using `yarn`.
 The program can then be run in "development" mode for testing and development purposes using the following command:

 ```sh
 yarn start:dev